Helping Families Celebrate & Document Their Lives

 Hi, I’m Lana

-Founder and Photographer of Lana Sky Photography
+Mom and Founder and Photographer of Lana Sky Photography

 Raising a family is the most difficult task many of us will attempt (I have three boys, I know 🤪).
 However, I also believe that raising a family is the most precious and meaningful part of our lives.